SteveJustin1963/tec-SNARC-NN/README.md

 It's important to note that the information provided is limited, and without further technical documentation or details, it's challenging to provide a comprehensive understanding of the specific technology and circuitry employed in SNARC.

+Certainly!
+The Hebbian learning rule is a simple learning algorithm that aims to strengthen the connection between two neurons when they are both activated simultaneously.
+Here's an example of a C program that demonstrates the Hebbian learning rule for a simple case of two input neurons and one output neuron:

+`hebb1`

+In this example, we have two input neurons represented by the `inputs` array.
+The `updateWeights` function updates the weight of the connection using the Hebbian learning rule, and the `computeOutput` function computes the output based on the current weights.
+The main function performs a few iterations of Hebbian learning, printing the output at each iteration.

+Note that this is a basic implementation of the Hebbian learning rule and does not consider biases or multiple training samples.
+It is meant to demonstrate the concept in a simplified manner.

 ## code1
 This updated C code now implements a basic form of a supervised learning neural network, specifically a feed-forward artificial neural network (ANN) with a single hidden layer.
 The network consists of 8 input neurons, 4 hidden neurons, and 1 output neuron.